Qiamast/PersianWordle/README.md

-Persian Wordle a Parody of Wordle
+## Persian Wordle a Parody of Wordle

-Persian wordle based an TypeScript , React-js , TailwindCss , Persian Words
+An application used to TypeScript , React-JS , TailwindCss , Persian words

+## Project Status

+This project is currently in development.

-Installation and Setup Instructions
+## Installation and Setup Instructions
-Example:

 Clone down this repository.
-You will need node and npm installed globally on your machine.
+You will need `node` and `npm` installed globally on your machine.

 Installation:

-npm install
+`npm install`

 To Run Test Suite:

-npm test
+`npm test`

 To Start Server:

-npm start
+`npm start`

 To Visit App:

-localhost:3000/ideas
+`localhost:3000/ideas`